|Scientific Name||Magnaporthe grisea (Hebert) Barr [teleom.], Pyricularia grisea (Cooke) Saccardo [anam.]|

 M. grisea has a wide host range and is known to infect about 40 species of Gramineae, including wheat, maize, millets (Eleusine coracana, Panicum repens) and weeds like Echinochloa colonum, Eleusine indica and Cyperus rotundus.
 Pathogenicity of isolates is largely restricted to its host species of origin; no gene flow among rice and non-rice isolates has been detected.

 Rice cultivars resistant to leaf and panicle blast are widely used for disease control.
 Resistance, however, may be overcome because of the genetic variability of the pathogen.
-Seed treatments with carpropamid, probenazole, tricyclazole and pyroquilon reduce blast development.
+Seed treatments with carpropamid, probenazole, tricyclazole, pyroquilon and trifloxystrobin reduce blast development.

 Excessive fertilizer use should be avoided; nitrogen should be applied in small amounts.
 Optimum water management reduces the probability of infection.

 In regions where blast is regularly an important rice disease, several effective fungicidal modes of action are mostly available for the control.
 Non-cross resistant modes of action should be used alternatively in a rational way in order to prevent resistance development by the blast pathogen.
 Compounds with systemic distribution in the young plant are often applied via the seedling or seed box or by water surface application of granules and may protect the young plant for several weeks.
-Such long lasting effects are available from resistance inducers such as probenazole, from MBI-D fungicides such as carpropamid and from QoI fungicides such as metominostrobin.
+Such long lasting effects are available from resistance inducers such as probenazole or isotianil, from MBI-D fungicides such as carpropamid and from QoI fungicides such as metominostrobin or trifloxystrobin.

-If in later growth stages spray applications have to be made in order to control leaf or panicle blast there is a broad choice of blasticides with different modes of action available in those countries where rice blast is regularly one of most important diseases (e.g. Japan and Korea).
+If in later growth stages spray applications have to be made in order to control leaf or panicle blast there is a broad choice of blasticides with different modes of action available in those countries where rice blast is regularly one of most important diseases (e.g. Japan, Korea, China, India and Vietnam).
 Examples of blasticide classes in these countries are:

 - Phosphorothiolates such as edifenphos